microsoft/teams-videoapp-sample/README.md

 1. Test-app was used to develop/verify video app, you can find the test-app under the `test-app` folder, copy and unzip to other folder.
 Ensure you are in Windows, and your computer has a camera.
 Use OBS virtual camera if you don't have a camera.
 2. After the application is opened, select a camera device in the 'Camera' drop down.
-3. Input your video app's url.
+3. Input your video app's URL.
 Deploying the video app in https server is preferred.
 4. Click `Load video app`.
-The example video app will be loaded if the `Video app url` is blank.
+The sample video app will be loaded if the `Video app url` is blank.

 ## How to test performance?